FAQ’s

 Digitally mostly, because I like reliability and not explaining to couples why half the roll got nuked in airport security.

-But I absolutely love the feel of film and a lot of my editing leans into that honesty and texture.
+But I absolutely love the feel of film and a lot of my processing leans into that honesty and texture.

 Will you drone our wedding?